sloan58/axsizzle-py/README.md

 client = new AxSizzle(ucm)
 ```

-Each API request needs an object that specifies two properties:
+Each API request needs a dictionary that specifies two properties:

 - method: The AXL API method to call
-- body: The API body in JSON format
+- body: The API body in dictionary format

 ### Get Requests